Compatibility

 Working with caveats

-• Requires some special configuration.
-Go to https://ini.bluescsi.com and click Mac Plus to download a special .ini configuration file, place it in the root of your SD card.
+- Requires configuration file.
+Go to <https://ini.bluescsi.com> and click `Mac Plus` to download an `.ini` configuration file, place it in the root of your SD card.

 10 MB/sec Bus Macs